 6.5A.1 Occupied bandwidth for CA

-6.5A.1.1 Void
+6.5A.1.1 Occupied bandwidth for Intra-band contiguous CA

+For intra-band contiguous carrier aggregation the occupied bandwidth is a measure of the bandwidth containing 99 % of the total integrated power of the transmitted spectrum.
+The OBW shall be less than the aggregated channel bandwidth defined in subclause 5.3A.3.
 6.5A.1.2 Void

 6.5A.1.3 Occupied bandwidth for Inter-band CA